Earn 2X miles per dollar on eligible American Airlines purchases; otherwise earn 1X

 The Southwest Plus Card charges the lowest annual fee of any Southwest credit card, making it a tempting option for travelers that enjoy flying Southwest.

-In exchange for the modest $69 annual fee, cardholders will be reimbursed for up to two EarlyBird Check-In purchases each year, get 25% back on inflight purchases on Southwest Airlines, plus get 3,000 bonus points each card anniversary.
+In exchange for the modest $99 annual fee, cardholders will get 25% back on inflight purchases on Southwest Airlines, plus get 3,000 bonus points each card anniversary as well as free checked bags for the cardholder and up to 8 additional passengers in the same reservation who can check their first bag at no additional cost.

 Points earned count toward earning the Southwest Companion Pass.
 However, Southwest Plus Credit cardholders won’t get Tier Qualifying Points toward earning A-List Status.
 If you want to earn Tier Qualifying Points, you’ll need to get the Southwest Priority or Premier Credit Card instead.